-Germ cell tumours are classified into two broad groups: seminoma and non-seminomatous germ cell tumours (NSGCT).
+Germ cell tumors are classified into two broad groups: seminoma and non-seminomatous germ cell tumors (NSGCT).
 The later is then divided further according to histology.

-Grading of germinal matrix haemorrhage has taken several forms over the years.
+Grading of germinal matrix hemorrhage has taken several forms over the years.
 The most commonly used system is the sonographic grading system proposed by Burstein, Papile et al.